cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ## Check Install

-Next we check that PHP has been installed and that it's working with Apache2.
+Next we check that PHP has been installed and that it's working with Apache.
 We can create a small PHP file in our web document root.
 To do that, we `cd` to the document root, `/var/www/html/`, and create a file called **info.php**: